Oscar the owl and Vershd logo

 The Problem

-Using git reset --hard will wipe out the commits you want to delete and the working files that you have.
-Please think carefully before you use this!
+If you find yourself in a situation where you need to delete your Git history, you can use the git reset --hard command to wipe out the commits you want to delete and the working files that you have.

 The Solutions